timkindberg/zusteller/README.md

 ### Reading/writing state and reacting to changes outside of components

-Works just like zustand except there is no `setState` prototype method.
+Works just like zustand.

+> Except there is no `setState` prototype method.
 You must use methods exposed by your hook to modify the internal hook's state.

 ```js